The Palace of Ardeshir Papakan

 History of the Palace of Ardeshir Papakan

-Historical evidence shows that this palace was established in the third century CE by the order of Ardeshir Papakan, the first king and the founder of the Sassanid Empire in 224 CE who reigned over Iran until 242 CE.
+Historical evidence suggests that the Palace of Ardeshir Papakan was founded in the 3rd century CE by the order of Ardeshir Papakan (Ardashir I), the first king and founder of the Sassanid Empire (r.
+224–242 CE).

-• A relatively tall porch,
+• A relatively tall entrance porch (iwan),

-General Characteristics of Sassanid Monuments
+General Characteristics of Sassanid Architecture

-Palace of Ardeshir Papakan is a National and World Heritage
+National and World Heritage Status

 Name The Palace of Ardeshir Papakan